Aditya9329/Hive/README.md

 # How to add file in other format like parquet ,ORC(Optimize Row Columnar),etc in HDFS.
     - ORC file format works well in Hive.
     - PARQUET file format works well with Spark.

+    Steps to store data a parquet file format.
+     - store data a csv then
+     - from csv store as parquet
 # InterviewQuestion
     -Ques1.
 I loaded the file by mentioning as stored as parquet it load with no error in HDFS but at the time of retrival itis throwing an error while running cmd as
     "select * from parquest_table;" why error.